microsoft/vscode-docs/blogs/2016/03/11/ExtensionsRoundup.md

 ### Write Code and Debug

 Below is an example session debugging a simple Hello World Ruby script.
-You can see setting a breakpoint, starting the debugger and hitting the breakpoint.
-You can also see single stepping through the code and using the VS Code Debug Console.
+You can see setting a breakpoint, starting the debugger, hitting the breakpoint, and single stepping through the code.

 ![Ruby Debugging](2016_03_11_ruby_debugging.gif)

 ## yo by Sam Verschueren

 This extension lets you use the [Yeoman](http://yeoman.io) scaffolding tool from within VS Code in the Command Palette.
+Your installed Yeoman generators are displayed in a drop down and you answer the Yeoman terminal prompts right from within VS Code.
 [See more details at the Marketplace](https://marketplace.visualstudio.com/items?itemName=samverschueren.yo).

 ![Yo Demo](2016_03_11_yo_demo.gif)